gamell/markpress/examples/custom-layout.md

 <!-- Positioning attributes can be separated by spaces... -->
 <!--slide-attr x=0 y=0 -->

-# Example Markdown presentation
+# Custom Layout Example Markpress presentation

 Welcome to the example Markpress presentation!
 Use your arrow keys to step through the different slides <kbd>←</kbd> <kbd>→</kbd>

 This presentation was generated with the following command:

-`$ markpress.js -i example-custom-layout.md -o custom-layout.html`
+`$ markpress -i custom-layout.md -o custom-layout.html`

 -----------------